 Another approach to facilitate access to oral contraceptives involves increasing the dispensing period of contraceptives to 12 months per prescription.
-Currently, dispensing patterns vary by insurer, with many plans limiting supply of pills to one-to-three month periods.39 In fact, 70% of women receive a supply of 3 months or less, while only 15% receive a supply for more than 6 months.40 Providing women with a longer lasting supply of pill packs may lead to more consistent contraceptive use.37 Women who receive a one-year supply have been found to be 30% less likely to have an unintended pregnancy compared to women receiving a one to three month supply.38 In 2015, Oregon heralded the movement of extended supply and passed a law requiring insurers to pay for a three-month supply of contraceptives when first prescribed, followed by a 12-month supply of contraceptives.39 Laws requiring coverage for 12 months of oral contraceptives have since been enacted in California, Colorado, D.C., Hawaii, Illinois, Maine, Nevada, New Mexico, New York, Vermont, Virginia, and Washington.
+Currently, dispensing patterns vary by insurer, with many plans limiting supply of pills to one-to-three month periods.39 In fact, 70% of women receive a supply of 3 months or less, while only 15% receive a supply for more than 6 months.40 Providing women with a longer lasting supply of pill packs may lead to more consistent contraceptive use.41 Women who receive a one-year supply have been found to be 30% less likely to have an unintended pregnancy compared to women receiving a one to three month supply.42

 Online Services and Smartphone Applications

-A new intermediary market has emerged between health care providers and the patient that may decrease barriers to obtaining the pill, particularly for women living in contraceptive deserts.
-A growing number of online services and web applications offer options for patients to speak with providers by video, get prescriptions, and order birth control pills through mail delivery.
-However, full coverage of the cost is not consistent between companies.
-One app, Nurx, partners with physicians, pharmacies and health insurers to ship OCP free of charge for women with insurance, or for a fee for women without insurance.
-Other services, such as Maven and Planned Parenthood’s application, require individuals to have a video consultation with a physician before receiving the prescription.
-The cost varies based on the app, and often are a flat fee per consultation.
+A new intermediary telemedicine market has emerged between health care providers and the patient that may decrease barriers to obtaining the pill, particularly for women living in contraceptive deserts.
+A growing number of online services and smartphone applications offer options for patients to speak with providers by video or chat, get prescriptions, and order birth control pills through mail delivery.
+These services work by collaborating with physicians, pharmacies, and sometimes health insurers to prescribe and ship OCP to the patient’s home or a local pharmacy.